 Greyfriars Cemetery

-While the extravagant tombstones are quite impressive, many people visit the cemetery to see the memorial to Greyfriars Bobby, the cemetery’s legendary dog.
+While the extravagant tombstones are quite impressive, many people come to see the memorial to Greyfriars Bobby, the cemetery’s legendary dog.
 According to the heartwarming tale, Bobby was distraught after his owner’s death and spent every day of the last 14 years of his life visiting his grave.

-Pro Tip: Harry Potter fans will want to keep a keen eye out for the gravesites that feature names used in the Harry Potter series – like McGonagall, Moodie, Thomas Riddle (Voldemort) and Potter.
-Harry Potter author, JK Rowling, was inspired by the names on these graves and often used the nearby café, The Elephant House, as a place to write.
+Pro Tip: Harry Potter fans will want to keep a keen eye out for gravesites that feature names used in the series – like McGonagall, Moodie, Thomas Riddle (Voldemort) and Potter.
+JK Rowling was inspired by the names and often used the nearby café, The Elephant House, as a place to write.

 Victoria Street

-Pro Tip: Potterheads might recognize Victoria Street as Diagon Alley from the Harry Potter books.
+Pro Tip: Potterheads might recognize Victoria Street as Diagon Alley.
 Pop into the Diagon House at 40 Victoria Street for Harry Potter souvenirs.

 Underground Edinburgh

-Up to this point, your Edinburgh in 3 Days adventure has revolved around the sights on the surface.
-This afternoon, descend into the underground to see the ancient, hidden streets.
+Descend into the underground to see the ancient, hidden streets of Edinburgh.
 A guided tour is the only way to access this unique and secret side of Edinburgh – and there are a few different ones to choose from.

 Underground Walking Tour

-Follow a guide underground into the dark and hidden secret Edinburgh vaults.
-Learn why the vaults were built and their gruesome history as you creep through the subterranean space.
-Book in advance to ensure a space!
+Follow a guide into the secret Edinburgh vaults.
+Learn why they were built and their gruesome history as you creep through the subterranean space.
+Book in advance!

 The Real Mary King’s Close

 Join costumed characters in the concealed and mysterious Real Mary King’s Close on a one-hour tour.
 Learn real stories about people who lived on the 17th century street.
-Book it now!
+Book it!

 Edinburgh Ghost Tour